tillitis/tillitis-key1/hw/application_fpga/fw/README.md

 The TKey supports a simple filesystem.

-The `tkeyimage` tool is used to parse or generate partition table or entire filesystems for the TKey.
+The `tkeyimage` tool is used to parse or generate partition table or entire filesystem images for the TKey.

-The table and the pre-loaded app can loaded on flash with the `load_preloaded_app.sh` tool.

 The fileystem layout looks like this: